trilambda122/happiness-meter/README.md

-# Happiness Meter Reference Backend API
+# Happiness Meter, a reference backend API

 The Happiness Meter is a full CRUD API meant to be used as a reference template for future projects.